Industrial Electrician Visa Sponsorship Jobs in Idaho

 Which visa types are most common for industrial electrician roles in Idaho?

-The H-2B temporary nonagricultural worker visa is one pathway employers use for skilled trades roles when they can demonstrate a shortage of available U.S. workers, though it carries a seasonal cap and is not always a fit for permanent positions.
-The H-1B is generally not applicable to trades roles that don't require a bachelor's degree.
+The H-2B visa temporary nonagricultural worker visa is one pathway employers use for skilled trades roles when they can demonstrate a shortage of available U.S. workers, though it carries a seasonal cap and is not always a fit for permanent positions.
+The H-1B visa is generally not applicable to trades roles that don't require a bachelor's degree.
 Some employers pursue EB-3 immigrant visa sponsorship for permanent hires in industrial and manufacturing settings.

 Which cities in Idaho have the most industrial electrician sponsorship jobs?